Rita Moreno: 2000s–2010s

-2020s–present
+2020s

 In 2020–21, Moreno starred in and executive-produced the Steven Spielberg–directed adaptation of West Side Story.
 Moreno plays a newly created character, Valentina; she famously won the Academy Award for Best Supporting Actress for playing Anita in the 1961 original movie.
 The film was released on December 10, 2021.
 Justin Chang of NPR wrote, "Sixty years later, Moreno is an executive producer on Spielberg's West Side Story.
 She also gives a poignant performance in the new role of Valentina, the widow of Doc, the drugstore owner.
 By her presence, Moreno teaches us how to approach this movie, as both an affectionate tribute and a gentle corrective."

 On August 29, 2021, Moreno took part in the "Wicked in Concert" special on PBS, PBS.org and the PBS Video App, performing "The Wizard and I".

 Moreno's life was profiled in the feature documentary entitled Rita Moreno: Just a Girl Who Decided to Go for It which was produced by Lin-Manuel Miranda.
 The film premiered at the Sundance Film Festival and received positive reviews.
 The Guardian declared, "Overall, she emerges just as vampish, feisty and fun as you’d expect, and as a gracious giver of speeches at ceremonies where she collects endless lifetime achievement awards".

-In 2023 Moreno starred in the sports comedy 80 for Brady about four elderly women who travel to see Tom Brady and the New England Patriots play at the Super Bowl LI.
-Moreno co-starred alongside Jane Fonda, Lily Tomlin, and Sally Field.
-Also in 2023 she is set to play Abuela Toretto, the grandmother of Dom (Vin Diesel), Jakob (John Cena), and Mia (Jordana Brewster) in the Fast and the Furious film Fast X.
+In 2023, Moreno starred in the sports comedy 80 for Brady about four elderly women who travel to see Tom Brady and the New England Patriots play at the Super Bowl LI.
+Moreno co-starred alongside Jane Fonda, Lily Tomlin, and Sally Field, and played Abuelita Toretto, the grandmother of Dom (Vin Diesel), Jakob (John Cena), and Mia (Jordana Brewster) in Fast X, the tenth installment of the Fast & Furious franchise.
+Moreno played Angelica in Family Switch.

 Personal life

 From 1954 to 1962, Moreno was in an on-and-off relationship with Marlon Brando.
 She revealed in her memoir that she became pregnant by Brando and he arranged for an abortion.
 The abortion was botched, she went home and bled as the fetus died inside her and she had to be rushed to the hospital to have it surgically removed.
 Soon after, Brando fell in love with his co-star on Mutiny on the Bounty, yet returned to her; Moreno attempted suicide by overdosing on Brando's sleeping pills.
+After the incident, Brando advised Moreno to go into therapy.
+They didn't reconnect until 1968 to film The Night of the Following Day.
+The two were on good terms after that and remained friends until Brando's death.

 In 1965, Moreno married cardiologist and internist Leonard Gordon, who became her manager after he retired from medicine.
 In 1995, they relocated to Berkeley, California.
 They remained together until his death in 2010.
 Moreno and Gordon have one daughter, Fernanda Gordon Fisher, and two grandsons.
 Moreno said she once considered leaving her husband, but did not to avoid breaking up the family.